 - Total cost of ownership - process mining solutions come in a variety of costs and service levels.
 It’s smart to consider the total cost of ownership including the implementation cost as well as the cost of running on-going process analytics.

 💡 Looking for a software solution?
-For more information see our deep dive on process mining software.
+For more information see our deep dive on 15 top process mining tools.

 Although process mining can do wonders for organizations and has been proving that for many years, there are still areas where process mining falls short.